pulp/plugin_template/README.md

 # Documentation

 Your bootstrap template comes with a set of [prepopulated docs](docs/).
 You can host these on readthedocs when you are ready.

 Pulp also comes with a set of [auto API docs](meta_docs/reference/documentation.md).
 When your plugin is installed endpoints in the live api docs will be automatically populate.

+When you run 'make html' command to build the docs, you must have the pulp-api running on localhost.
+The 'make html' command first downloads the OpenAPI schema for the plugin and saves it in ``docs/_static/api.json``.
+You should add this file to git.
+This file will then provide data needed to display the restapi.html page in the root of the built docs.

 # Additional Topics